 The EU Taxonomy introduces a new approach to assessing sustainability that focuses on economic activities.

-Determine whether the company is involved in activities that could make a Substantial Contribution to the EU Taxonomy’s Climate Change Mitigation objective.
-These activities are based on the EU’s NACE Classification system.
+Determine whether the company is involved in eligible activities that could make a Substantial Contribution to the EU Taxonomy’s Climate Change Mitigation and Climate Change Adaptation objectives.
+The list of activities we cover is based on the Climate Delegated Act and EU’s NACE Classification system.

 Example: A company involved in the construction of buildings could contribute to climate change mitigation through the construction of green buildings.

-Assess the eligible activities against the EU’s technical screening criteria to determine what percentage of these activities meets or exceeds the minimum threshold to classify as make a substantial contribution.
+Does the activity satisfy the “greenness” condition as set out by the Technical Screening criteria?
+We collect Taxonomy-specific data reported by companies or use proxies to determine what percentage of these activities meets or exceeds the minimum threshold to classify as making a substantial contribution.

 Example: Assess the construction company’s green building activities against the EU Taxonomy’s technical criteria for the “Manufacture of low carbon technologies – Green buildings”.

-For an economic activity to be aligned to one of the environmental objectives of the EU Taxonomy, in this case Climate Change Mitigation objective, it is not sufficient to meet the technical screening criteria for that objective.
+For an economic activity to be aligned to one of the environmental objectives of the EU Taxonomy, , it is not sufficient to meet the technical screening criteria for that objective.
 It is also important to ensure that through the pursuit of this activity, the company does not detrimentally affect the other five environmental objectives.

-Example: For the company to make a positive contribution through the construction green buildings, it must do so in a responsible way so it does not harm the other environmental objectives, such the EU’s objective of Pollution Prevention and Control.
+Example: For the company to make a positive contribution through the construction of green buildings, it must do so in a responsible way, so it does not harm the other environmental objectives, such the EU’s objective of Pollution Prevention and Control.

 Make sure the company operates in a responsible way and has Minimum Safeguards in place to avoid negatively impacting societal stakeholders.
-Sustainalyitcs assesses whether the company operates in a way that complies with global standards for responsible business, including the UN’s Global Compact Principles and OECD’s Guidelines for Multinationals
+Sustainalytics assesses whether the company operates in a way that complies with global standards for responsible business, including the UN’s Global Compact Principles and OECD’s Guidelines for Multinationals.

 Example: If the company is building new buildings in a “green fields” project, is it being done in a way that respects the local community’s rights, does it get the right permits without instances of bribery and corruption?

-For Revenue, CapEx and OpEx, it shows the percentage of activities that are aligned, that are not aligned and that are not eligible.
+For revenue, capex and opex, it shows the percentage of activities that are aligned, that are not aligned and that are not eligible.
 These overviews differentiate between reported data and estimated data.
-Aligned activities are broken down by “own contribution”, “Enabling”, and “Transition” activities.
-For not aligned activities the reason is given.
+Aligned activities are broken down by “Own Contribution”, “Enabling”, and “Transition” activities.
+For not aligned activities the reason is provided.
 In other words, whether it is the “Minimum Standards”, “Do No Significant Harm” or “Technical Screening” criteria that are not being met.

-For Revenue, CapEx and OpEx, it shows an overview of all the underlying activities and corresponding data on eligible revenues (%), Alignment (%), Substantial Contribution Type, and Do No Significant Harm screening criteria.
+For revenue, capex and opex, it shows an overview of all the underlying activities and corresponding data on Eligibility (%), Alignment (%), Substantial Contribution Type, and Do No Significant Harm screening criteria.

 Deep dive into individual contributing activities with an overview of relevant criteria and a qualitative analysis of the activities’ contribution.